Cluster 1: Key Ideas and DetailsArchived

 Type: Lesson Plan

-Students use a variety of texts to find key details that lead them to the main idea.
-Students will use a graphic organizer that will guide them in learning that the key details within a text will lead them to determining the main idea.
+Students use a variety of texts to find key details that lead them to the central idea.
+Students will use a graphic organizer that will guide them in learning that the relevant details within a text will lead them to determining the central idea.
+Students will summarize a text using central idea and relevant details to build summary.

 Type: Lesson Plan